vana-com/vana-dlp-smart-contracts/README.md

 - `NotDlpOwner`: Thrown if called by any account other than the DLP owner
 - `InvalidDlpStatus`: Thrown if the DLP is not in a valid status for deregistration
 - `EnforcedPause`: Thrown if the contract is paused

-After deregistration all stakes associated to that dlp must be closed by the stakers.
-DLP owner must also close the initial stake used to register the DLP.

 ## 5. Dlp Contracts